 Unfortunately, we don’t live in that world, and you should always consider where your stock could end up other than where you want it to.

-Keeping track of every spill and mistake may be a little extra work, but for bookkeeping purposes, it’s important to get your staff into the habit of recording them, whether it’s a spillage or a miscommunicated order that results in food wastage.
+Keeping track of every spill and mistake may be a little extra work, but for bookkeeping purposes, it’s important to get your staff into the habit of doing so, whether it’s a spillage or a miscommunicated order.